intel/media-delivery/doc/performance.rst

 Key performance metrics we collect are:

-* Peak Concurrent Number of Sessions
+* Peak Concurrent Number of Sessions Running in Realtime (Density)
 * Peak Frames Per Second (FPS)

 There are many other metrics (like CPU and GPU utilization) we